vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **version** shows the current API version

 **custom** is a string that can be used to pass custom information related to the call from Sinch SDK clients.
-See details [here](doc:voice-rest-api-callback-api#passing-custom-data-from-sinch-sdk-clients-in-callback-events].
+See details [here](doc:voice-rest-api-callback-api#passing-custom-data-from-sinch-sdk-clients-in-callback-events).

 **user** shows the user Id that initiated the call